What to do after a death

 The inquest should provide more information about how and why the death took place and whether anyone else was responsible.
 In some cases, a criminal prosecution may later take place.

-Once the inquest has been held the death can be registered and the funeral can take place (although in some cases the coroner may allow the funeral to go ahead before the inquest is over).
+Once the inquest has been held the death can be registered and the funeral can take place.
+In some cases the coroner might allow the funeral to go ahead before the inquest is over).

 A funeral can take place any time after death.
 Anyone close to the person can arrange the funeral.